 What does it mean when people say there is a mental health crisis in Canada?

 We know that getting the right counselling and support can make positive change.
 We also know that waiting for or not being able to afford service can make things worse.
 Limited access to mental health supports is at the core of the mental health crisis and is rooted in stigma.
 Stigma is visible in the limited amounts allocated for private counselling in employee and student benefit plans, the limited funding for public (free) mental health service and the lack of innovation in private practice models.
 This means that many people who might benefit from counselling never get the chance to find out.

 How do I schedule an appointment with a counsellor?

-We do not provide central intake – you must book directly with one of the counsellors.
+We do not provide a centralized intake – you must book directly with one of the counsellors.

 To make an appointment for counselling:

 - Choose a counsellor you might like to work with.
 Think about what you are hoping to get out of counselling and how that matches with the skills and experience of a counsellor.